c-bata/SM-100/README.md

 **Bowden Extruder and Side-Mounted Cooling** — By using a Bowden setup and placing four 4020 part-cooling fans on either side of the print chamber, the toolhead remains extremely light.

 **Sheet-Metal Chassis** — Stainless-Steel Sheet-Metal Construction — Compared with aluminum extrusion frames used in printers like the Voron V0, sheet metal provides comparable rigidity with a much thinner profile, enabling the SM-100's compact size.
 It also offers better fire resistance than printed enclosure parts.

+**MGN9C Linear Rails** - The cost of linear rails varies by length, but the 100 mm and 150 mm rails used on the SM-100 are still relatively affordable on AliExpress.
+Even inexpensive rails tend to have less play than low-cost linear shaft-and-bearing setups.
+While the Voron 0.2 uses MGN7H rails, I chose MGN9C for the SM-100 because M2 screws are easier to loosen, and in my experience MGN7H rails are more likely to have noticeable play.
+I have also heard that this tends to get worse with wear over time.

+**Support for NEMA14 and NEMA17 Stepper Motors** - I originally planned to use NEMA 14 stepper motors to keep the machine as compact as possible, but I decided to support NEMA 17 as well because they are much easier to source.
+The motors on my own SM-100 actually came from a cheap donor printer I disassembled.
+Unless you are aiming for very high print speeds, affordable NEMA 17 motors work just fine.

 **USB PD Power Delivery** — By running entirely on 100W USB-PD, the machine eliminates the bulky internal power supply, further reducing the overall footprint.